The contribution of binary star formation via core-fragmentation on protostellar multiplicity: Limitations and caveats

 On the highest level of refinement, the resolution of our simulations is $50\au$, which means typical circumstellar disc sizes ($\sim$75$\au$; \citet{cox_protoplanetary_2017, ansdell_alma_2018}) are only resolved over a couple of cells.
 However, this work only investigates star formation from molecular cloud fragmentation, therefore, resolving discs is not crucial to this work.

-Disc are an important part of the mechanism that determines how mass much is accreted onto stars, and what is ejected via outflows, and this is discussed in the next section.
+Discs are an important part of the mechanism that determines how much mass is accreted onto stars, and what is ejected via outflows, and this is discussed in the next section.

-The sink particle motion is calculated using an leap-frog integrator, and the smoothing length is a third of a cell length on the highest resolution, i.e. $16.6\au$.
+The sink particle motion is calculated using a leap-frog integrator, and the smoothing length is a third of a cell length on the highest resolution, i.e. $16.6\au$.
 The sink particle motion is calculated using the gravitational potential from both other sink particles and the gas potential.
-The integrator can accurately calculate the N-bobdy particles until the separation is near the softening length.
-However, the gravitational potential contribution from the gas can be less resolved as the two sink particle approach separations near the softening length.
+The integrator can accurately calculate the N-body particles until the separation is near the softening length.
+However, the gravitational potential contribution from the gas can be less resolved as the two sink particles approach separations near the softening length.

 Overall, the numerical resolution is limited near and sink particles, and may not accurately simulate orbital evolution when the separations are comparable to the softening length.
 The work in this paper has primarily focused on resolving the bimodal distribution observed in protostars, with the inner peak at projected separations of 75$\au$.
-With our simulation set up, we are able to sufficiently resolve this inner peak.
+With our simulation setup, we can sufficiently resolve this inner peak.